The Peace Corps Alliance in Action (Article #1; Understanding Islam, Article #2; PCAIU Outreach Narrative)

 - Other Civic and Community groups

 Our RPCV organizations are very active both locally and in their countries of Peace Corps service.
-In fact, one of our student groups recently won the Friends of Afghanistan Starfish Award for their work in making a lasting difference in the lives of individuals and families within the refugee and immigrant community in Buffalo, NY. (https://sites.google.com/a/afghanconnections.org/afghan-connections/Home/starfish-initiatives) This outstanding student group is Orchard Park High School Educational Outreach.
+In fact, one of our allied student groups recently won the Friends of Afghanistan Starfish Award for their work in making a lasting difference in the lives of individuals and families within the refugee and immigrant community in Buffalo, NY. (https://sites.google.com/a/afghanconnections.org/afghan-connections/Home/starfish-initiatives) This outstanding student group is Orchard Park High School Educational Outreach.
 Their motto is “Lending a Helping Hand at Home and in The Global Community.”
-Over the past decade this determined group has funded gender-equitable school construction projects, promoted business opportunities for women, contributed to earthquake and natural disaster relief efforts and they also support ongoing educational and cultural projects like support for the Schools of Leadership – Afghanistan (http://www.sola-afghanistan.org/) and for RPCV, Louise Pascale’s Afghan Children’s Songbook Project. (http://afghansongbook.org/)
+Over the past decade this determined group has funded gender-equitable school construction projects, promoted business opportunities for women, contributed to earthquake and natural disaster relief efforts and they also support ongoing educational and cultural projects like the Schools of Leadership – Afghanistan (http://www.sola-afghanistan.org/) and for RPCV, Louise Pascale’s Afghan Children’s Songbook Project. (http://afghansongbook.org/)

-The Alliance has been in contact with members of The Andalusian Trail, (http://do312.com/events/2016/10/21/the-andalusian-trail-the-roots-of-flamenco) which is a musical performance group that highlights the intercultural heritage of music from Spain to India.
+Additionally, The Alliance has been in contact with members of The Andalusian Trail, (http://do312.com/events/2016/10/21/the-andalusian-trail-the-roots-of-flamenco) which is a musical performance group that highlights the intercultural heritage of music from Spain through Africa to India.
 Our partnership is looking for associates in other regions to help promote our intercultural message through their passionate performance.
-We are also entertaining early nominations for the United America Award, which we will present to American politicians, celebrities and community activists who share our belief that respect for the fundamental principles of inclusive American Democracy remains the foundation, on which our role as a beacon of global leadership rests.
+We are also entertaining early nominations for the United America Award, which we will present to American politicians, celebrities and community activists who share our belief that respect for the fundamental principles of American Democracy remains the foundation, on which our role as a beacon of global leadership rests.